paper-series/paper-series.github.io/pages/events/women-in-systems-ep4.md

 <img src="{{ 'assets/img/women-in-systems-ep4/ep4.png' | relative_url }}"/>

 ## Episode 4
-For the fourth episode we will have Prof. Natacha Crooks and chat with her about her experience!
+For the fourth episode we will have Prof. Ana Klimovic and chat with her about her experience!

 <!-- <div class="section-header">Submit your questions!</div>